TWChennai/RecruitX-Frontend/README.md

   1. Always make sure you install the version of `angular-mocks` that is the same version as the `angular` library included in Ionic.
   2. Use the `-g` switch since we need this in the PATH env variable
   3. If you want to use another browser, you'll have to install a launcher for it, so that Karma can call it.
 Chrome and PhantomJS launchers are included with the default installation.
+  4. You will have to follow instructions to install the 'android-22' SDK and tools as a separate pre-requisite.

 ## Contributing to this codebase: